Prospective Students

 • Curriculum and Program Requirements

 Our program is structured so that training in courses, research, and clinical work is intended to be sequential and cumulative, such that students move toward increased independence and sophistication in their work as they progress through the program.
 The Master’s portion of the program is designed to take two years, while the doctoral program generally takes four years (including the internship).
 The training model is implemented through (i) core courses, (ii) practicum, (iii) a cognate, (iv) a comprehensive examination, (v) mentored research projects (i.e., master’s thesis and dissertation), and (vi) a clinical internship.
-You can learn more about our curriculum and program requirements, including clinical practica and internship training, in the Graduate Student Handbook.
+You can learn more about our curriculum and program requirements, including clinical practica and internship training, in the Graduate Student Handbook that can be found here.

 Michigan Licensing Requirements